developeranaz/GoUrlEncode/README.md

 This repository contains a simple URL encoder application implemented in Go.
 The application takes in a string as input and returns its URL-encoded equivalent.

+This tool offers numerous advantages.
+I originally created it to address a limitation in the messaging feature of Telegram bots.
+Sending messages through bots using pre-installed applications like curl can make the system lightweight and conserve storage.
+Encoding URLs with Python is straightforward, however, it requires a larger storage space.
+On the other hand, using a Golang script for URL encoding offers a more efficient solution.
+The script can be compiled into a binary that is compatible with various operating systems and does not require Golang to be installed on the system.
+The resulting binary is lightweight, fast and has a much smaller size compared to Python.

 ## Building the application

 To build the application, you will need to have Go installed on your system.
 Once you have Go set up, follow these steps: